Wellbeing Services Terms and Conditions

-The determination of whether a client is eligible to engage in RSL Queensland Wellbeing Services is at the absolute discretion of RSL Queensland and you acknowledge that you have no right to challenge any decision as to whether you are able to engage in any or part of the Wellbeing Service.
+The determination of whether a client is eligible to engage in RSL Queensland Wellbeing Services is determined by RSL Queensland (acting reasonably).
+Provided RSL Queensland acts reasonably, you acknowledge that you have no right to challenge any decision as to whether you are able to engage in any or part of the Wellbeing Service.

 - We will support you in the program by discussing your needs and goals;

 - We will provide assessment services to ascertain your needs and provide resources both internally and externally, based on your consent, which may support your needs;

 - We will connect you with supplementary services (such as financial management services if you are requiring urgent financial assistance) and advise you if you must engage in these additional services in order to receive ongoing RSL Queensland assistance;